Category Archives: British Royals

 The couple had three children:

 Sadly, just six weeks after the birth of their youngest child, Prince George was killed when his military plane crashed in Scotland on August 25, 1942.
-At the time, there were no financial provisions made for a widow of a Royal Duke.
+At the time, there were no financial provisions made for a Royal Duke’s widow.
 The Duke’s Civil List payments stopped upon his death, leaving Marina and her children with no income.
 Fortunately, her brother-in-law, King George VI, and her mother-in-law, Queen Mary, stepped in to help.

-Marina threw herself into her royal duties and her support of the war efforts.
+Marina threw herself into her royal duties and her support of World War II efforts.
 She trained as a nurse and joined the civil nurse reserve.
 She also supported numerous charities and military groups.
 From 1940 until her death, she served as Chief Commandant of the Women’s Royal Naval Service (WRNS).
-And from 1963 until her death, she served as the first Chancellor of the University of Kent at Canterbury.
+From 1963 until her death, she served as the first Chancellor of the University of Kent at Canterbury.
 She also held several honorary military positions, including:

 • Colonel-in-Chief, The Kent Regiment